fabien-ors/swigex0/README.md

 Note:
  - Output logs must be reproducible.
 For example, if you use some random numbers generation, you will have to set a seed.

 ## Required tools installation

-Depending on the package you want to build, all dependencies are not mandatory (R and Python)
+Depending on the package you want to build, all dependencies are not compulsory (R and Python)

 ### Linux (Ubuntu)